ShyexEE/aShop-ecommerce-/README.md

 # aShop

-aShop is an eCommerce website designed to provide a seamless online shopping experience.
+aShop is an eCommerce website designed for businesses to sell their products online.

 ## Features